HDSB-GWS/ICS2-Notes/Processing Notes/06. if Statements/README.md

 # Homework

 - Expand the `boolean` example to work for more animals.
 Write a `showAnimalType` function that takes a set of `boolean` parameters (as many as you want!) and shows a message that explains whether the animal is a mammal, bird, reptile, amphibian, or fish.
 How would you represent a bat (which can fly but isn't a bird) or a penguin (which can't fly but is a bird)?
 If you want an advanced challenge, do a google search for "animal identification key" for some handy guides.
-- Write a greeting program that shows a different message depending on what time of day it is (morning, afternoon, evening, or night).
+- Challenge 1: Write a greeting program that shows a different message depending on what time of day it is (morning, afternoon, evening, or night).
-- Create a program that uses `boolean` logic to determine the outcome of a flowchart like [this one](https://xkcd.com/210/).
+- Challenge 2: Create a program that uses `boolean` logic to determine the outcome of a flowchart like [this one](https://xkcd.com/210/).
 If you want an advanced challenge, try [this one](https://xkcd.com/1688/)!

 # Credits